 Occasionally, you can even find bonus offers for adding authorized users to the count.
 By simply putting a willing friend, family member, or your significant other on the account (even if you don’t plan to get them a physical card), you can snag yourself even more.

 In addition to rewards, some rewards credit cards also come with travel-friendly benefits that don’t have to be earned.
 It’s smart to take advantage of these when you can, to squeeze out every free penny for your travels.

-Two cards from Amex, for example – the Platinum Card from American Express and the Premier Rewards Gold Card from American Express – offer cardholders an annual airline credit.
-These cards offer $200 and $100, respectively, covering things like baggage fees and drinks/food on the plane.
+The Platinum Card from American Express offer cardholders an annual airline credit covering things like baggage fees and drinks/food on the plane.

 Other cards, like the Chase Sapphire Reserve or the Citi Prestige, offer annual credits that are a bit more flexible.
 The Chase Sapphire Reserve offers a $300 Annual Travel Credit as reimbursement for travel purchases charged to your card each account anniversary year, for instance.
 This can go towards airfare, hotel stays, and even taxi rides or tolls — anything deemed a “travel” expense.
 With the Citi Prestige, you’ll get $250 in travel credit each year, which can also be used towards airfare, hotels, and the like.
 If you were to carry both cards, you would get a total of $550 a year in free credits alone, which could be combined to cover a number of your travel expenses.

 Other cards offer benefits covering things like Global Entry applications (the Citi/AAdvantage Executive World Elite Mastercard, for one) or free checked bags (with the American Express Gold, Platinum, or Reserve cards, among others).
 Mix and match the use of your credit cards where you can.
 That way, you can truly maximize all of the free benefits available to you!